voxpupuli/beaker-hostgenerator/CONTRIBUTING.md

 ```

 * Make sure you have added [RSpec](http://rspec.info/) tests that exercise your
+  changes.
 These test should be located in the appropriate `spec/` subdirectory.
-The
-  addition of new methods/classes or the addition of code paths to existing
+  The addition of new methods/classes or the addition of code paths to existing
   methods/classes requires additional RSpec coverage.
 * Run the tests to assure nothing else was accidentally broken, using `rake test`
   * **Bonus**: if possible ensure that `rake test` runs without failures for